Emboldened Syrian rebels tear at Assad power

 AMMAN/LONDON Syrian President Bashar al-Assad looks increasingly cornered, his authority seriously wounded by rebel raids at the gates of Damascus and his ability to wield superior firepower complicated by political constraints.

-On paper, the military balance remains in Assad's favour, with army defections still relatively small.
+On paper, the military balance remains in Assad's favor, with army defections still relatively small.
 Rebel strength, estimated variously at 20,000 to 30,000, is less than a tenth of the army's.
-External armed intervention in favour of the opposition is unlikely and the security services, manned mainly by members of his minority Alawite sect, remain intact.
+External armed intervention in favor of the opposition is unlikely and the security services, manned mainly by members of his minority Alawite sect, remain intact.

 But while Free Syrian Army (FSA) insurgents seeking an end to 42 years of Assad family rule are unable to hold territory, and a purely military victory seems out of reach, their multiplying raids appear to be achieving a political momentum that cannot be slowed simply by Assad's bigger armed clout.